rossberg/boulder-dash/README.md

 - `↑`, `←`, `↓`, `→` - move in the respective direction on arrow keys (TSDL or Raylib engine only)
 - `SHIFT` with the above - grab/reach out without moving (poor man's fire button)
 - `SPACE`, `5` - do not move for one turn (useful in pause mode)
+- `SPACE` - continue (after Rockford has died or exited)
 - `K` - kill Rockford (by setting timer to 0)
 - `P` - pause/unpause game

 Meta controls:

-- `SPACE` - continue (after Rockford has died or exited)
 - `TAB` - skip current level (cheater!)
 - `BACKSPACE` - go back one level (really?)
 - `+`, `-` - increase/decrease difficulty
-- `/` - advance directly to Boulder Dash 2
+- `/` - advance directly to Boulder Dash 2 levels
 - `F` - toggle full-screen mode (TSDL or Raylib engine only)
 - `[`, `]` - decrease/increase graphics scaling factor (TSDL or Raylib engine only)
 - `ESC` - quit game

+There are also a couple of cheat codes, but I won't tell.

 When paused, you can still move with `W`, `A`, `S`, `D` and friends, or wait a turn using `SPACE`.
 That will effectively unpause the game for a single tick and then immediately pause again, using up a single time slice.
 If you are old and slow like me, or fed up up with the keybord lag (see below), that allows you to play it like a puzzler rather than a stressful action game.

-There are also a couple of cheat codes, but I won't tell.

 Beyond that, Boulder Dash is mostly a self-explanatory game.
 Figuring out the mechanics of some elements is part of the experience.
 We didn't have a manual in the olden days either.

-Oh, and if you don't like the size of the sprites, you can scale the whole image by passing `--scale <int>` on the command line.
+Oh, and if you don't like the size of the sprites, you can scale the whole image using the `[` and `]` keys.
+However, that doesn't work in the Graphics library build, where the only alternative is passing `--scale <int>` on the command line.
 The default is 4 (times the original 8-bit sprite sizes, which were designed for the fancy 320x200 displays of the times).
-In the TSDL or Raylib build, you can of course change this dynamically using the `[` and `]` keys.

 ### Implementation